maximilianh/crisporWebsite/README.md

 Use the sample E. coli genome for a start:

     mv genomes.sample genomes

+Create a temp directory with the right permissions:

+    mkdir temp
+    chmod a+rw temp

 By default, the jobs database is a SQlite file, /tmp/crisporJobs.db.
 The Apache user has to be able to write to it so let us create it now: